-- Points will be awarded for placings in the Agility round and Jumping round.
-1st place - 1 point, 2nd placed - 2 points etc. to the final placed dog, eliminated dogs excepted. - b.
-The top 50% of the entry up to a maximum of 20 dogs with the lowest accumulated total will be eligible to compete in the final round. - c.
+- a.
+Points will be awarded for placings in the Agility round and Jumping round.
+1st place 1 point, 2nd placed 2 points etc. to the final placed dog, eliminated dogs excepted. - b.
+The top 50% of the entry up to a maximum of 20 dogs with the lowest accumulated total will be eligible to compete in the final round. - Elimination in either of the qualifying rounds will exclude the dog from competition on the final round. - d.
 In the event of any tie the time/faults will be taken into account for both qualifying rounds to determine the placings, on the following basis:- - (1) The dog with the least course faults in both the Agility and Jumping rounds takes the higher place. - (2) In the event that these dogs are still equal the dog with the fastest combined time takes the higher place.